SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/challenge-specific-rubric.md

   - Strictly adhere to the style guidelines.

-  - Encapsulate login/logout bonus button feature in a function so that if a backend is added the changes required are limited to one area.
+  - Encapsulate login/logout button feature in a function or functions so that changes required for future development are limited to one area.

-  - Include a separate CSS file and link it properly in the head of the html document.
+  - Include a separate CSS file and link it properly in the head of the HTML document.

   - Include metadata like `<title>`, as well as charset, viewport, and description `<meta>` tags.